-Valentine Rhyming Pairs Game
+Valentine Rhyming Match Up

-To give the students some context, I reminded them of a typical “Memory” game, where players try to find two of the exact same cards.
+To give the students some context, I reminded them of a typical “Memory” game where players try to find two of the exact same cards.
 We have a few of theses games in our classroom, so they were familiar with the concept.

 Then, I explained that instead of trying to find two of the exact same cards, in this game we would be looking for two cards that RHYMED.

 I showed them one card with the picture of the sock and asked them to brainstorm possible words that rhymed with it.

 They came up with rock, dock, lock, and tock.

 Then, I showed them the lock card.
 I explained that since these two cards rhyme – lock and sock – they were a pair, and I would get to keep them.

 I started by placing all 30 cards face down on the table.
 I chose to use all 30 cards, but you could easily modify this for new readers by using fewer rhyming pairs.